Meet Khiem…

 Bring the fish mixture to a simmer on medium low and cook for 30 minutes – do not let the mixture boil.

 Place cooked rice or noodles in two bowls.
-Split the fish mixture between the two bowls, spooning over the rice or noodles, then top with the sauce.
+Split the fish mixture between the two bowls, spooning over the rice or noodles, then top with additional sauce from the pan.

 Recipe tested by Sheri Codiana